learningtitans/isbi2017-part3/README.md

 python etc/count_inversions.py data/challenge/ISIC-2017_Validation_Part3_GroundTruth.csv data/isbi2017-titans-val-rc36xtrm.txt submission/isbi2017-val-rc36xtrm.txt
 ```

+In our tests we found that around ~2000 significant inversions are expected.

 ### Comparing the performances

 To compare performances, first download to ~/isbi2017-part3/data the ground truth files for the challenge [test set](https://challenge.kitware.com/#phase/584b0afccad3a51cc66c8e38) and for the challenge [validation set](https://challenge.kitware.com/#phase/584b0afacad3a51cc66c8e33).
 Then run the commands below: